Position: Thrive Peer Worker

 Trustworthy- Open, honest, holistic, professional and transparent – continually improving our effectiveness

 This is an exciting opportunity to be part of a ground-breaking approach to mental health services across Edinburgh.
-The South West Thrive Welcome Team brings together a collaboration of partner organisations to improve the mental health and wellbeing of the people in South West Edinburgh, to enable them to live well and fulfil their potential.
-This partnership is between Space, SAMH and the Edinburgh Health & Social Care Partnership working under NHS governance.
+The South West Thrive Welcome Team brings together a collaboration of partner organisations to improve the mental health and wellbeing of the people in South West Edinburgh, to enable them to live well and fulfill their potential.
+This partnership is between Space, SAMH, and the Edinburgh Health & Social Care Partnership working under NHS governance.

 Our organisations share a commitment to the Thrive vision and values of trust, respect, collaboration, person-centeredness, innovation, and compassion.
 Together we deliver a multi-disciplinary and multi-agency response so that citizens receive the right help at the right time.

 Peer support is intentionally using lived experience to support others and is well known within recovery and mental health services across the world.
 Peer Work within Thrive is centred around supporting citizens to identify and work towards achievable and meaningful recovery goals, drawing on mutual resources as peers, and utilising a range of recovery tools, techniques, and experience.

 We believe the peer support relationship should facilitate the sharing of personal experiences in a way that is purposeful, modeling personal responsibility, self-awareness, self-belief, self-advocacy and the sharing or teaching of coping, self-help and self-management techniques.